Improwised/kb.repairrabbit.github.io/content/appointments/how-to-create-new-appointment.md

 Proccess:-

-Go to Dashboard > Add Appointment.
+Dashboard > Add Appointment.

 ![dashboard add new appoinment](/images/appointments/dashboard_add_appointment.png)

  *OR*

-Go to Appointments > New > Add New customer > fill details > Add
+Appointments > New > Add New customer > fill details > Add

-Go to “New”
+“New”

 ![new appointment for new customer](/images/appointments/click_new.png)

-Click “Add New Customer”
+“Add New Customer”

 ![new appointment for new customer](/images/appointments/appointment_newcustomer.png)

-Fill the details, click “Add”.
+Fill the details, and “Add”.

 ![new appointment for new customer](/images/appointments/appointment_filldata.png)

-click "Add"
+"Add"
 ![new appointment for new customer](/images/appointments/appointment_add.png)

 Again Fill the details required for product repair.

 ![new appointment for new customer6](/images/appointments/appointment_filldetail.png)

-click “Add”, Appointment will be created.
+“Add”, Appointment will be created.

 ![new appointment for new customer5](/images/appointments/appointment_clickadd.png)